 The surname Merryet was first found in Somerset at Merriott, a parish, in the union of Chard, hundred of Crewkerne.
 This parish was listed in the Domesday Book of 1086 as Meriet and possibly meant "boundary gate," from the Old English words "maere" + "geat."
 Some of the first listings of the name include: Alric filius Meriet; and Aelric Meriete in 1066 and Aegel filius Mergeati c.
 1086.
 Symon Meriet was listed in the Assize Rolls of 1202.
 The Hundredorum Rolls of 1273 listed: John de Meriet in Lincolnshire; and Simon de Meriet in Somerset.

-Important Dates for the Merryet family
+Early History of the Merryet family

 This web page shows only a small excerpt of our Merryet research.
 Another 84 words (6 lines of text) covering the years 1614, 1695, 1657, 1679, 1708, 1695 and 1698 are included under the topic Early Merryet History in all our PDF Extended History products and printed products wherever possible.